rogerluan/app-store-connect-notifier/README.md

 # Optional: If you're in multiple teams, enter the IDs of your App Store Connect team here (comma separated).
 export ITC_TEAM_IDS=132123123,456456456

 # The bundle identifier of the app you want these scripts to monitor the status.
 Required.
+You can alternatively pass a comma separated list of bundle identifiers to monitor
 export BUNDLE_IDENTIFIER="com.apple.swift"

 # Specify the channel you'd like the bot to post App Store Connect status updates.
 Don't forget to add the bot to this channel in Slack so it can post there.
 Required.